-Along Richmond’s main drag, West Broad Street, you will find the 44,000 square foot Children’s Museum where everyone can be a kid and experience interactive learning and play through the many areas, including indoor fun at the bank, diner, and schoolhouse and news studio.
+Along Richmond’s main drag, West Broad Street, you will find the 44,000 square foot Children’s Museum where everyone can be a kid and experience interactive learning and play through the many areas, including indoor fun at the bank, diner, schoolhouse, and news studio.

-The outdoor themed areas include the Little Farm and Dairy Barn, Apple Picking, a ride on the carousel, Sun tubes.
+The outdoor-themed areas include the Little Farm and Dairy Barn, Apple Picking, a ride on the carousel, and Sun tubes.

 However, the number one favorite area has to be the water play area, where you can learn about sinking and floating, whirlpools, and gravity.